Cadet College Razmak: Principals

+M. I. Room

-The college has a 50-bed hospital.
+The college has a 8-bed M. I. Room.
 A full-time medical officer assisted by three dispensers look after the health of cadets.
-The college hospital has its own ambulance.
-Cadets are referred to C.M.H.
-Bannu for medical treatment as well.
-In emergency cadets are treated in Shawal Rifles CMH Hospital, Razmak.
+The college M. I. Room has its own ambulance.
+Cadets are referred to FTC at Headquarters Shawal Rifles Razmak for medical treatment as well.

 Mess and dining hall

 The messing officer supervises the working of the messes.
 The caterer looks after the procurement and supply of dry and fresh provisions.
 Every effort is made to provide a balanced and nutritious diet with several fruits.
 Meals include breakfast, milk during breakfast, refreshment during break, lunch, evening tea and dinner.

 Selection/induction of cadets

 Thousands of aspiring students apply for admission to Cadet College Razmak each year.
-A selection procedure is adopted for enrolling a batch of 126 students or cadets in Class 8th.
+A selection procedure is adopted for enrolling a batch of 140 students or cadets in Class 8th.